So you wanna make a record?

 Alright.
 This we try and keep simple but it is kinda complex.
+Ideally we would like to master your files though there are a number of things to consider at mix stage.
 We need WAV files but can cut from MP3s too if we have to.
 WAVS should be high resolution.
 16 bit 44khz is fine.
 There isn't any need to for to 96khz but if you want to go for it.
 It will make your files MASSIVE and won't sound better.
 If you have more than one song per side 1 WAV per side of music is the best.
 E.G. and album would have 2 WAV files - side A WAV and side B WAV.
 Nice and easy and then you get to put your tracks running as you like from song to song.
 We can do it but we'll ask you to pay us for our time.
 Please also clearly name your files so we know what is what.

 Every day we get asked about vinyl mastering and mixing for vinyl.
 It's complicated so here's the express version.
 Don't over compress or over-limit your mixes.
 Don't go crazy with the trebles or stereo effects.
 Make sure you don't have stereo bass madness under 100hz, keep it mono.
 De-ess, records hate vocal sibilance.
 Let your mixes breath and be dynamic.
 There is so much misinformation on this topic and yes on a technical level it is complicated but don't stress, follow these simple guides and I reckon you'll go pretty close.
 We cut all sorts of things and most of the time we don't even need separate masters for vinyl.
 We can take a listen and of course we master recordings for vinyl every day.